jose3g/Learning_CHARME_models_with_DNN/README.md

-# R notebook of the numerical experiments of Learning CHARME models with DNN
+# R notebook of the numerical experiments of "Learning CHARME models with DNN"